 Choose at least one audio or video program in English to watch or listen to every week.
 Doing it weekly is perfect because you will be able to find time for it and not feel overwhelmed by it at the same time.

 It does not matter what you watch or listen to.
 It could be a movie, a documentary, a lecture or even an online course.
 All that matters is that you are getting exposure to English speech and learning to improve your understanding of it, step by step!

 To make this even easier, use the English audio and video clips on FluentU.
-These include authentic English media—like movie trailers, news reports, inspiring speeches and more—but they also come with built-in language learning tools.

 For example, there are interactive subtitles.
 You can click any unfamiliar word in the subtitles and FluentU will automatically show you an in-context definition and memorable picture.
 When you are done watching, there are flashcards and fun quizzes to make sure you remember the words you just learned.

 There are thousands of English videos on FluentU, conveniently organized by genre and language level.
 That makes it really easy to find an English video that works for you every week.
 Plus, FluentU will suggest new videos based on what you have already watched.

 Best of all, you can watch anytime, anywhere with the FluentU apps for iOS or Android.

 It may sound silly to suggest to have a TV on when you work or study, but the idea is this: when you hear background noises in English without actively paying attention to them, you are actually learning to be comfortable with them.
 You may not understand what is being said, and you do not have to.
 What you are doing is training your ears to easily tune into English conversations when you need.
 Your brain still processes background chatter even when you are busy doing something else.